kmacdon/aws-launcher/README.md

 # AWS Launcher

 This project is a command line tool to launch AWS EC2 instances easily.
 It uses the boto3 package to launch the instance with an AMI I created that has Docker installed and a docker container I created based off of the jupyter/datascience-notebook docker image.
-This container launches jupyter lab and is password protected.
+This container launches jupyter lab and is password protected based on the jupyter config file I passed to the docker image I made when building it.

 ### Instructions